noheadx/breathe-buddy-tracker/README.md

 All tables are protected with Row-Level Security (RLS) policies to ensure data privacy.

-## Contributing

-This project was built with [Lovable](https://lovable.dev), an AI-powered development platform.
-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## Running as a Mobile App (iOS/Android)

 This app is configured to run as a native mobile application using Capacitor.